Regulatory Agreements Required for Affordable Unit Restrictions

 Description of steps required to establish a Regulatory Agreement for unit affordability restrictions.

-Residential Property developers may apply for design incentives or waivers through the Planning process in exchange for providing units affordable to low income residentsIf a development proposal meets the requirements of the Density Bonus incentive law and/or the Affordable Housing Impact Fee On-Site option, additional units, fewer parking spaces, and reduced fees or other development standards may be possible.
+Residential property developers may apply for design incentives or requirement waivers through the Planning process in exchange for providing units affordable to low-income residents.
+If a development proposal meets the requirements of the Density Bonus incentive law and/or the Affordable Housing Impact Fee On-Site option, additional units, fewer parking spaces, and reduced fees or alternative development standards may be possible.

-To proceed, a City of Oakland Regulatory Agreement must be completed and recorded on title to document the owner's responsibilities to market, lease, and maintain the units according to the terms outlined by the relevant regulation and the Planning Conditions of Approval.
+To proceed, a City of Oakland Regulatory Agreement must be completed and recorded on title to document the owner's responsibilities to market, lease, and maintain the units according to the agreed upon terms.

-The regulatory agreement process requires the following steps:
+The Regulatory Agreement process requires the following steps:

 • Issuance of Planning Conditions of Approval